emufog/emufog/README.md

 Issue command `gradle installApp` which packages the application into a binary with all libraries.

 Packaged binary is found in `build/install/emufog/bin`.
-Execute it with the command line arguments to main () .
+Execute it with the command line arguments to main ().
+The [wiki](https://github.com/emufog/emufog/wiki) explains how to use EmuFog in more detail.

 ## EmuFog Uses Open Source Software